vippsas/vipps-login-api/vipps-login-api.md

 # Overview
-The Vipps Login API offers functionality for authenticating and authorizing end users founded on the OAuth2 and Open Id connect specifications.
+The Vipps Login API offers functionality for authenticating and authorizing end users founded on the OAuth2 and OpenId connect specifications.
 It supports using web browsers on websites and in native apps for iOS and Android using app switching.

 ## Login